jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 It remains to be seen how we will implement ``Runtime.findBinOp`` to return the ``MethodHandle`` we need.
-Skipping to the other end of the problem, this is how we would like to write specialised implementations:
+To explain it, we'll skip to the other end of the problem first.
+This is how we would like to write specialised implementations:

 ..  code-block:: java